 Constitutional Litigation & Government Transparency

-We help victims of government overreach by challenging discriminatory policies and practices by municipalities, state government, and government employees.
+We help victims of government overreach by challenging unconstitutional policies and practices at all levels of government.
 We also challenge the government’s impermissible attempts to shield records from the public.

 GLG attorneys bring years of experience litigating complex civil rights cases against the government.